 There are different types of drought

-We most often think about drought in relation to precipitation, assessing the degree of dryness (in comparison to a local or regional average) and the duration of the dry period.
-This is known as a meteorological drought, which is highly specific to a region as average precipitation may vary considerably spatially.
+We most often think about drought in relation to precipitation, assessing the degree of dryness (compared with a local or regional average) and the duration of the dry period.
+This is known as a meteorological drought, which is highly specific to a region as average precipitation may vary considerably across locations.

 We can also think about hydrological drought, or how decreased precipitation affects streamflow, soil moisture, reservoir and lake levels, and groundwater recharge.

-Farmers are most concerned with agricultural drought when available water supplies are not able to meet crop water demands.
-Agricultural droughts can occur for a variety of reasons, including low precipitation, the timing of water availability, or decreased access to water supplies.
-For instance, earlier snowmelt may not change the total quantity of water available but can lead to earlier runoff that is out of phase with peak water demand in the summer.
-Thus, it is possible to suffer an agricultural drought in the absence of a meteorological drought.
+Farmers are most concerned with agricultural drought, which is when the available water supplies cannot meet crop-related water demands.
+Agricultural droughts can occur for various reasons, including low precipitation, the timing of water availability, decreased access to water supplies, or increased water demands from the sector.
+Responses from the agricultural sector to this type of drought often exacerbate other types of droughts.
+For instance, earlier snowmelt may not change the total quantity of water available; still, increasing temperatures in early spring can lead to earlier runoff that does not match peak water demand from crops in the summer.
+Thus, it is possible to suffer an agricultural drought in the absence of meteorological drought.